-I earned my bachelor’s degree in Biology at Reed College, and then spent several years as a research associate in the Rudgers and Whitney labs at Rice University studying plant ecology and evolution before commencing my graduate studies at the University of Arizona in the Ecology and Evolutionary Biology Department.
-At the University of Arizona, I have had the opportunity to collaborate with some truly incredible scientists with multidisciplinary backgrounds.
-The breadth of my training enables me to draw upon tools from the fields of ecology, evolution, micrometeorology and physiology in my research.
+Loren earned her bachelor’s degree in Biology at Reed College, and then spent several years as a research associate at Rice University studying plant ecology and evolution before beginning her graduate studies in plant ecophysiology and ecosystem science at the University of Arizona in the Ecology and Evolutionary Biology Department.

 I am a broadly trained ecologist, with extensive experience in tropical forests and soon the thornscrub ecosystems of the Rio Grande Valley.
 My research focuses on plant physiological ecology, ecosystem ecology, and models which scale up processes from plant tissues to whole ecosystems.